Preparing and cooking food on the marae

 Find out where pesticides are being used on public conservation land – Department of Conservation

-Most food that's prepared and served on the marae is not sold or traded.
-So it doesn't need to follow legal requirements around food safety.
+Most food that's prepared and served on the marae is not sold or traded so there's no need to follow legal requirements around food safety.
 This includes customary activities like preparing and serving food for tangi.
 But the food must be safe and suitable, which means that nobody gets sick from eating it.

-You will need to register under the Food Act 2014 if you're:
+You will need to register under the Food Act if you:

-- selling food or running a food business on the marae.
+- sell food or run a food business on the marae (including selling food to tourists).